eabglobal/juniper/docs/index.rst

 ****************

-Juniper is a packaging tool with a with a single purpose in mind: stream and standardize the creation of a zip artifact for a set of lambda functions.
+Juniper is a packaging tool with a with a single purpose in mind: stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.

 As a developer working with AWS Lambda functions, the only thing you need to do is create a manifest file like this one: